Approximation Algorithm (8): Integer Multicommodity Flows

 Notice that step 1 is equal with “Minimize $W$ such that $\sum\limits_{i = 1}^{k} f_i(u, v) + f_i(v, u) \le W$, $\forall (u, v) \in E$, $\sum_{u : (u,v) \in E, v \neq \{s_i, t_i\}}f_i(u, v)$ $=$ $\sum_{w : (v,w) \in E, v \neq \{s_i, t_i\}}f_i(v, w)$, $\sum_{v : (s_i, v) \in E}f_i(s_i, v) - \sum_{v : (v, s_i) \in E}f_i(v, s_i)$ $=$ $\sum_{v : (v, t_i) \in E}f_i(v, t_i) - \sum_{v : (t_i, v) \in E}f_i(t_i, v)$ $=$ $1$”.
 Now it takes polynomial time to solve.
 The number of variable is $O(k\left\vert E \right\vert)$.
 The number of first contraint “$\sum\limits_{i = 1}^{k} f_i(u, v) + f_i(v, u) \le W$” is at most $O(\left\vert E \right\vert)$.
 The number of second contraint “$\sum_{u : (u,v) \in E, v \neq \{s_i, t_i\}}f_i(u, v)$ $=$ $\sum_{w : (v,w) \in E, v \neq \{s_i, t_i\}}f_i(v, w)$” is at most $O(k\left\vert E \right\vert|V|)$.
 The number of Third contraint “$\sum_{v : (s_i, v) \in E}f_i(s_i, v) - \sum_{v : (v, s_i) \in E}f_i(v, s_i)$ $=$ $\sum_{v : (v, t_i) \in E}f_i(v, t_i) - \sum_{v : (t_i, v) \in E}f_i(t_i, v)$ $=$ $1$” is at most $O(k\left\vert E \right\vert)$.

 Then, why this algorithm makes the same situation of previous algorithm?
 Let’s recap the previous algorithm.
 “Minimize $W$ such that $\sum\limits_{P \in P_i} x_P = 1$, $\sum\limits_{P: e \in P} x_P \le W$ $\forall e \in E$, $x_P \ge 0$” If we can select $x_P$, we can make a flow of value $x_P$ following $P$.
 Then, we can decompose such flow to paths.
 Notice that we can make a flow without cycle that makes better solution than flow with cycle because cycle will not change a value of flow but increase the congestion of edges.
 As a result, problem above can be changed to find a flows of paths and it is the same problem we’ve just changed.
-In other word, proof can be easily summariezed to “New algorithm finds a feasible solution of original algorithm because we can compose flow from paths.
-In the same time, old algorithm can find a feasible solution of new algoroithm because we can decompose flow to paths.”
+In short, the proof reduces to: “The new algorithm finds a feasible solution for the original because flows can be composed from paths; conversely, the original algorithm finds a feasible solution for the new formulation because flows can be decomposed into paths.”

 Reference :David P. Williamson and David B. Shmoys, The Design of Approximation Algorithms